-I gently pull the covers away from Halim and I’m met with the smoothness of her body, clad only in a thong.
-This is the closest I’m seeing her nude and the sheer beauty of her skin and contours make me swallow hard.
+I gently pull the covers away from her, and I am met with the smoothness of her body, clad only in a thong.
+This is the closest to nude I’ve seen her, and the sheer beauty of her skin and contours make me swallow hard.
 She is not the curviest woman, but she is curved perfectly for me, nothing in excess.
 Keeping my hands away from her these past two years has been the most difficult thing I’ve ever done.
 But I have made it look so easy that she has expressed worry a few times over my ‘coldness’ towards her.
 Last night, out of what I’m guessing was frustration, she invited me to lie in bed with her and initiated a session of dry-humping, which became more than I could bear.
-When I couldn’t handle the heat, I left the room and took one of the other rooms.
+When I could not handle the heat, I left the room and took to one of the other rooms.

-It’s not that I’m senselessly in love with her.
+It’s not that I’m mindlessly in love with her.
 Rather, it’s a quiet sort of feeling that never goes away, no matter whom I find myself with.
-And then there’s fate that literally took over the direction of my life and lumped me together with Halim.
+And then, there’s fate that took over the direction of my life and lumped me together with Halim.

 Here’s how it began.

-The year is 2011.
-A good year for me, but made crappy by my parents.
-I have just returned to Nigeria after acquiring an MBA in the prestigious Dartmouth College in Connecticut, USA.
-My dad and I sit with the managers and lawyers of the family company and iron out modalities on me taking over from him.
-He is retiring at a good age of fifty-six.
-And I, having expertly executed his duties every holiday I was home over the past couple of years, am now ready to be in charge.
-I have convinced him that the company needs change; it needs the digital age.
+The year is 2012.
+A good year for me.
+I just returned to Nigeria after acquiring an MBA at the prestigious Dartmouth College in Connecticut, USA.
+My dad and I sit with the managers and lawyers of the family company and iron out modalities for me taking over from him.
+He is retiring at fifty-six.
+Having executed his duties expertly during each holiday I was home over the past couple of years, I am now ready to be in charge.
+I have convinced him that the company needs change.
+It needs the digital age.

 Halim is seated by a window, looking out, a glass of wine in her hand.
 Extracting myself from some girl who smells of coconut and has too much glitter on her eyelids, I walk to my childhood friend and whisper in her ear that I think she looks lost.

 “Eben.”
 She turns, smiling.
-Her brazen eyes hold me like they have done over the years.
+Her brazen eyes hold me as they have done over the years.
 They are daring and passionate at the same time.
+“Congratulations,” she says.

 “The party is dope.”